Uruguay Flag

 PROPERTY TAX

-Property tax for is levied on immovable properties in Uruguay, payable by the owners.
+Real estate tax is levied on immovable properties in Uruguay and is payable by the owners.
 The tax base is the cadastral value of the property as determined by the Cadastral Bureau.
 The tax rates vary from 0.15% to 0.30%, depending on the property value.